PYDuquesnoy/IrisHA/README.md

 docker-compose up
 ```

-Connect with a browser to each server
+Connect with a browser to each server, using user/password: _SYSTEM/SYS

 | Server    | URL from Host                               |
 | --------- | ------------------------------------------- |